 They took advantage of my common/business sense & relationship with Global Consumer Service to put this devious & dirty trick into play.

 I lost all respect for each one of those people…and still kick myself to this day for dropping the issue & not turning them all in.

 One of the worst mistakes I’ve ever made by not continuing to pursue the issue…regardless of consequences.

 Could I prove motive?

-It was NOT coincidental that they made this change AFTER I lobbied hard to have the Abandoned Calls inductor (for Senior Management/Corporate Level reporting)…and Citi is a behemoth of a corporation!
+It was NOT coincidental that they made this change IMMEDIATELY AFTER I lobbied hard to have the Abandoned Calls inductor (for Senior Management/Corporate Level reporting)…and Citi is a behemoth of a corporation!

 I know that they’d simply provide those bullshit excuses & then claim ignorance with regarding to manipulating the Service Indicators.

 And I had a family to feed here in Texas, thousands of miles away from my “real home” back in NY.

 I still struggle with this whole episode, despite having left Citi more than 14 years ago.

 I was widely admired & respected as a man of integrity.